thewoolleyman/workstation/README.md

     default Rails generator formatting, otherwise prefer not to because it takes more space**)
   * Ruby: Other: Spaces around curly braces in hashes **AND** blocks (**only to match default Rails generator formatting, otherwise prefer not to because it takes more space**)
-  * HTML, Style Sheets (CSS), Javascript, Typescript, Other File Types: Set Tab size and indent to 2 and continuous (instead of default 4)
+  * HTML, Style Sheets (CSS), Javascript, Typescript, Other File Types: Set Tab size, Indent, and Continuation Indent all to 2 (instead of default 4)
 * Editor -> Inspections
   * CSS -> Unused CSS selector -> Turn off (can't tell if a selector with a var is used in a SCSS library file)
   * HTML ->